Often, these professionals assist in the treatment of students who exhibit behavioral issues in areas, like:

 Support Your Students’ Behavioral Health Needs with Pediatric Therapeutic Services

-If you want to include behavioral health services as a part of your program, contact PTS and ask about our assessment, consultative, and programmatic behavioral health services today!
+If you want to include behavioral health services as a part of your school’s related services program, contact PTS and ask about our assessment, consultative, and programmatic behavioral health services today!